StefanSchindewolf/XML-Renamer/README.md

   - Example: ERROR_NO_CREATE_DATE

 # Example: integration with System.d
-Let's say we have a user "renamer" with the usual home directory.
-Every now and then (we don't know when exactly) the user stores a file in his home directory under "/home/renamer/input".
+Let's say we have a user _renamer_ with the usual home directory.
+Every now and then (we don't know when exactly) the user stores a file in his home directory under _/home/renamer/input_ and wants to collect the result from _/home/renamer/output_.

-1.
-1.
+1. Switch to folder _/etc/systemd/system_ and create the required system.d files:
+    - rename.path

+        `
+        [Unit]
+        Description=This service is meant to monitor /home/renamer/input for incoming files and rename and moving those files.
+        [Path]
+        DirectoryNotEmpty=/home/renamer/input
+        Unit=rename.service
+        [Install]
+        WantedBy=multi-user.target
+        `

+    - rename.service

+        `
+        [Unit]
+        Description=This service renames XML-Files
+        StartLimitIntervalSec=5
+        [Service]
+        Type=simple
+        ExecStart=/home/renamer/rename.sh
+        [Install]
+        WantedBy=multi-user.target
+        `

+1. Add the service to system.d "*.wants" folder of your choice
+1. Put the XML file into the "input" folder
+1. Collect the result from the "output" folder